Diocese of Salem: History

-Works of Madura Mission
+Madura Mission

 The foundation of Madura mission had a tremendous effect on the social history of Salem.
-Robert De.
-Nobili (1577–1656), an eminent and dedicated Jesuit was the first missionary who visited Salem to spread Christianity and founded Catholic Church there.
+Robert de Nobili (1577–1656), an eminent and dedicated Jesuit was the first missionary who visited Salem to spread Christianity and founded Catholic Church there.
 He entered the Jesuit order in 1595 and came to India in 1604.
-He reached Madurai in 1606 when it was ruled by Tirumalai Nayak (1623-1659 AD).
+He reached Madurai in 1606 when it was ruled by Tirumalai Nayak (1623-1659).
 Nobily adopted the mode of life of Hindu sanyasis in order to attract higher caste Hindus to Christianity by his adoptive method he converted many Hindu high caste into Christian faith.
 As a result of his novel way of conversion, Christianity was accepted in the southern parts of Tamil Nadu by low caste and high caste people.
 After founding a well-known Jesuit mission at Madurai in 1606 AD, he decided to spread the gospel in the neighbouring regions.

 He established congregations wherever conversion took place in large numbers.
 In 1623, he toured through many parts of Tamil Country.
 During the course of the tour he visited Truchirapalli, Senthamangalam and Salem.
-In June 1623 AD he arrived at Senthamangalam the capital of Ramachandra Nayak, The Vasal of Thirumala Nakak of Madurai.
-Ramachandra Nayak offered him a site to build a church and a presbytery but after consulting God in prayer, Robert de Nobili declined the offer.
+In June 1623, he arrived at Senthamangalam, the capital of Ramachandra Nayak, the Vasal of Thirumala Nakak of Madurai.
+Nayak offered him a site to build a church and a presbytery but after consulting God in prayer, Robert de Nobili declined the offer.